oxc/playservices-scala/README.md

 ### Module specific API ###

+For some modules, there is also some module-specific API provided by the library.

+NOTE: Please be aware that I have not used several of the Google Play modules myself, so if you feel there could be a convenient Scala wrapper for some of the Java api, don't hesitate to create an Issue or, even better, a Pull Request.

+The following module-specific additional APIs are available so far:

 #### Drive ####

 For Google Drive queries, the provided implicit conversions allow you to write such queries in a